sunilghanchi/movie-recommendor-system/README.md

 ## Dataset

 The dataset used in this project contains approximately 3500 Bollywood movies released between 1950 and 2019.
-The dataset includes information such as movie titles, genres, actors, directors, etc.
+The dataset includes information such as movie titles, genres, actors, etc.

 ## Process Overview